 Do you need to get your windshield replaced or repaired—and will your car insurance cover it?

-Depending on the size of the crack, you may not need to repair your windshield at all.
-However, not all cracks stay small forever and may get worse over time.
-If the crack is impacting your line of sight (and your safety on the road) you may not have time to wait and see if it spreads.
+Depending on the size of the crack, you might not need to repair your windshield at all.
+But not all cracks stay small forever—some could get worse over time.
+If the crack is impacting your line of sight—and your safety on the road—it might not be wise to wait and see if it spreads.

 Repairing a cracked windshield

 You might be able to repair your windshield, if:

 The crack is 6 inches or smaller